 More and more successful companies are taking advantage of business intelligence like Microsoft Access and Excel to understand and use data.

 Continue reading to learn how our business system consultants at Thesis Tech can help you incorporate spreadsheets and databases into your company’s operations.

-When you need to pull specific information from the database, a query may pull data from multiple tables and compile it for you in one datasheet.
+When you need to, a query may pull data from multiple tables and compile it for you in one datasheet.
 That way, you’ll be able to access the information you need when you need it.
 Databases are good for showing relationships between different types of data.

 If you are unsure whether you should use a spreadsheet or database, consider your data.
-If you only need a few rows or columns to store data, use an Excel sheet.
+If you only need a few rows or columns to store data, use an.
 If you need more rows in a spreadsheet than what can be included in a single table or chart, use a database.